A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Periodicity results for the four FRBs

 \subsection{FRB 20200120E}

-The arrival times of all the bursts from FRB 20200120E, obtained by Effelsberg, are used to search for potential short-time periodicity.
-The arrival time corresponds to the peak of each burst, calibrated to the barycenter of the solar system.
-All the arrival times are de-dispersed and normalized to the infinite frequency.
-The timing accuracy of this Effelsberg FRB sample (estimated from the last digit of the recorded arrival time) is $10^{-8}$ d (864 $\mathrm{\mu s}$), which means it is not accurate enough to reveal the potential periodicity with a period less than $\sim 10$ ms.
+The ToAs of the bursts from FRB 20200120E, obtained by Effelsberg (Dataset \#7), are used to search for potential short-time periodicity.
+Here, the ToA corresponds to the peak of each burst, calibrated to the barycenter of the solar system.
+The ToAs are de-dispersed to infinite frequency, and the timing precision (estimated from the last digit of the recorded ToAs) is $\sim 10^{-8}$ d (864 $\mathrm{\mu s}$).

+We selected the bursts from the day with the highest number of bursts detected (53 bursts on MJD 59594, of which all bursts have a waiting time > 0.1 s) to perform period searches.

-All the three methods described in the previous section are used to analyze the periodicity in FRB 20200120E.
-For the Schuster and Lomb-Scargle methods, we still use the fluence as the necessary input for the intensity.
-The results are shown in Fig.~\ref{Fig9}.
-For the phase folding method and the Schuster periodogram, a horizontal dotted line is plot to mark the coincidence level of $10^{-5}$.
-Correspondingly, for the Lomb-Scargle periodogram, a horizontal dotted line showing a coincidence level of $0.001$ is plot.
-From these plots, we can see that no periodicity exceeding these confidence levels is found in the whole range of 0.001--1000 s for FRB 20200120E.
-In each segment, we have examined the phase-folded histogram at the position with the highest $\chi^2$ value, but found that no marked features appear in the histogram.
-But note that the possible existence of a periodicity in 1 ms--10 ms still could be completely excluded yet, due to the limited timing accuracy.
+We have used all the three methods mentioned above to analyze the periodicity.
+In the phase folding algorithm, the number of bins is set as $n = 20$.
+In the H-test method, the maximum number of harmonics is taken as $m_{\max}=20$.
+In the method of the Lomb-Scargle periodogram, the peak flux of each burst is used as a necessary input for the intensity.
+The results from Dataset \#7 are shown in Figure ~\ref{Fig5}.
+For the phase folding method and the H-test method, a horizontal dotted line is plotted to mark the p-value of $10^{-9}$ (corresponding to a gaussian significance of 6.11$\sigma$).
+For the Lomb-Scargle periodogram, a horizontal dotted line showing a FAP level of $10^{-9}$ is also plotted.
+Note that in the 1--20 ms range, some extremely high peaks could be observed.
+Upon further examination, again we find that they are all harmonics of 0.864 ms ($10^{-8}$ d), and are thus fake signals due to limited timing accuracy of observations.
+In each plot, we have also examined by hand the phase-folded histograms at the positions that have a relatively high peak in the $\chi^2$/H-statistic/Lomb-Scargle periodograms, but found that no marked features appear in the corresponding histograms.
+From Figure ~\ref{Fig5}, we conclude that no periodicity exceeding the confidence level is found in the whole range of 0.001--1000 s for FRB 20200120E.